Leadership for Emergency Academic Preparedness (LEAP)

 Learn.
 Support.
 Lead.

-Needless to say, many of us find ourselves in uncharted territory.
-The coronavirus pandemic of 2020 created an immediate need for teachers to shift to online instruction with little preparation, and the virtual teaching and learning environment of the Fall 2020 school year has called for rapid adjustment of plans, materials, and mindsets.
+Needless to say, many of us found ourselves in uncharted territory as we navigated the challenges of teaching during the coronavirus pandemic.
+The 2020 shift to online instruction with little preparation, and ongoing changes to teaching modalities, and the return to in-person learning has called for rapid adjustment of plans, materials, and mindsets.
 All the while, the health crisis, uncertainty of a timeline for resolution, isolation, economic impact, and a new way of living in socially distanced and virtual ways has traumatized some adults and children.

 In light of these circumstances, the LEAP program seeks to support teachers, and thereby support learners and the broader education profession, by doing the following: